joshcom/hello_goodbye/README.md

 Foremen Console
 -------------------
-Once started, your forema will be available for TCP connections, and will respond to the following commands:
+Once started, your foreman will be available for TCP connections, and will respond to the following commands:
 <table>
   <tr>
     <th>Command</th><th>Response Message</th><th>Results</th><th>Action Performed</th>